AlexJaegerPena/AlexJaegerPena/README.md

 - 📚 A curious mind that never stops learning
 - 🧩 A structured approach to code & design
 - 🤝 A collaborative spirit that thrives in teams
-- 🌍 Bonus level: Native German, fluent in English & Spanish
+- 🌍 Bonus level: Native German, native Spanisch & fluent in English

 <br/>